 NSX controller is an advanced distributed state management system that provides control plane functions for NSX logical switching and routing functions.
 It serves as the central control point for all logical switches within a network and maintains information about all hosts, logical switches (VXLANs), and distributed logical routers.
 Controllers are required if you are planning to deploy 1) distributed logical routers or 2) VXLAN in unicast or hybrid mode.
 In cross-vCenter NSX, once the NSX Manager is assigned the primary role, its controller cluster becomes the universal controller cluster for the whole cross-vCenter NSX environment.

-No matter the size of the NSX deployment, each NSX Controller cluster should contain three controller nodes.
+No matter the size of the NSX Data Center for vSphere deployment, create three NSX Controller nodes in each NSX Controller cluster.
 Having a different number of controller nodes is not supported.

-The cluster requires that each controller's disk storage system has a peak write latency of less than 300ms, and a mean write latency of less than 100ms.
-If the storage system does not meet these requirements, the cluster can become unstable and cause system downtime.
+The cluster requires that each controller's disk storage system has a peak write latency of less than 300 ms, and a mean write latency of less than 100 ms. If the storage system does not meet these requirements, the cluster can become unstable and cause a system downtime.

 Determine the IP pool settings for your controller cluster, including the gateway and IP address range.
 DNS settings are optional.
 The NSX Controller IP network must have connectivity to the NSX Manager and to the management interfaces on the ESXi hosts.